 Day 4, Scuba Day

-Wake up very excited in the morning, ready for my first dive.
+Woke up very excited in the morning, got ready for my first dive.
 Before coming here, we had done a lot of research to choose the best dive school in Havelock.
 There are some magnificent dive spots in Havelock.
-Scuba diving was very special for me.
-Under the sea, I befriended a big yellow fish with blue fins, we were swimming together.
+It was a great experience.
+The life under the sea here is beautiful.

 Later, went to Kala Pathar, a rocky beach.
 This beach has a special vibe with all those rocks and uprooted trees, half drowned in the sea.
 The corals and shells on the shore make the beach more colourful.
 Spend the entire evening there.